Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 copy-paste commands, you'll likely be very unhappy with Valetudo.

-In conclusion, it should be noted that, being a passion project, there is no incentive for Valetudo to cater to the needs of demographics that are usually only catered to to make money.
+It should be noted that, being a passion project, there is no incentive for Valetudo to cater to the needs of demographics that are usually only catered to to make money.
 If Valetudo was aimed at those demographics, there would be ads, data collection, licensing fees and many more undesirable things built in.